 St Augustine’s Priory prides itself on enabling girls to look outwards and beyond the prescriptions of the A Level curriculum.
 St Augustine’s girls know who they are, they are clear about the values which inform us as a Catholic school and they know that they have a great deal to contribute to the wider community.
 This is real preparation for the world beyond school.
 Sixth Formers have so far volunteered in Nepal, Tanzania and Thailand.

-Last year the 6th Form were commended for their performance in the London School of Economics Model United Nations Summit.
+Last year Priory 6 were commended for their performance in the London School of Economics Model United Nations Summit.